Syrian opposition urges review of al-Nusra blacklisting

 Alkhatib said it was "no shame" if Syrian rebels were driven by religious motives to topple Assad.
 "Religion that does not liberate its people, and does not eliminate repression, is not authentic religion," he said.

-"The fact that the military movement is Islamic in its color is generally positive.
+"The fact that the military movement is Islamic in its colour is generally positive.
 Jihad in the path of God has long been a fundamental motivator for human rights."

 APPEAL TO ALAWITES